buijs-dev/klutter-dart/README.md

 flutter pub run klutter:consumer init=ios
 ```

-Finally Klutter plugins can be added by running the add command.
+Finally, Klutter plugins can be added by running the add command.

 <B>Example</B>:</br> Add the library 'awesome_plugin' to your project: